HoustonGeek/AzureAD/README.md

 # AzureAD
-A variation of the script from Ali Tajran
+A variation of the scripts from Ali Tajran